mystoragebox/Jellyfin-Music-Video-Tutorial/README.md

 A common problem I encountered was the audio track could not be contained in mp4, use the following to convert to 320kb audio.
 > for /R %f IN (*.mkv) DO ffmpeg -i "%f" -acodec mp2 -b:a 320k  -vcodec copy "%~nf.mp4"

+I do all my converting on a Windows 10 machine.
+You will need to find another way to convert if you are using Linux or Mac.
+Like I said this is not a comprehensive list, it is only what I have used so far.
+I hope this guide helps you maintain your library and if you have any tips please let me know.